TheNoobInventor/lego-ev3-segway/README.md

 The `relative_distance` ranges from `0` to `100`  while the `angle` is an approximate value of -`75` to `75` degrees between the sensor and beacon.
 If the tuple above returns `(None, None)`, this signifies that the beacon isn't detected by the infrared sensor.

-From the chart, if the `relative_distance` is `None` (which also implies that `angle` is also `None`), the `yield` keyword is used to pass control to the main program loop.
-Otherwise, a Proportional(P) controller, a variant of the Proportional Integral Derivative (PID) controller, is utilized in calculating the `steering` value of the Action `namedtuple`.
+From the chart, if the `relative_distance` is `None` (which implies that `angle` is also `None`), the `yield` keyword is used to pass control to the main program loop.
+Otherwise, a Proportional (P) controller, a variant of the Proportional Integral Derivative (PID) controller, is utilized in calculating the `steering` value of the Action `namedtuple`.
+This is obtained by multiplying the angle error term, which is the difference between `0` and the obtained angle from the beacon, by the controller gain or constant attained through experimentation.
+The following snippet shows this process.

 ```
 if relative_distance is not None: